elif1305/Project_Grid_website/README.md

 ## Problem Statement

-- Your company has recently started on a project that aims to create a landing page.
+- Your company has recently started on a project that aims to create a Bakery Website.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton

 ```
 002-google-landing-page (folder)
 |
-|----readme.md         # Given to the students (Definition of the project)
-|----images            # Given to the students (Definition of the project)
-        |----appicon.png
-        |----gfavicon.png
-		|----google_microphone.png
-		|----googlelogo.png
-		|----icon-menu.jpg
-		|----magnifying_glass.png
+|----readme.md
+|----images
+        |----favicon.png
+		|----img1.png
+		|----img2.png
+		|----img3.png
+		|----...
 |----solution
         |----index.html
         |----style.css